servicetitan/Stl.Fusion/README.md

 state on-demand, and destroy the unused parts quickly.

 It provides three key abstractions to implement this:
-* **Computed services** are services exposing methods "backed" by Fusion's version of "computed observables".
-Computed services are responsible for "spawning" parts of the state on-demand.
+* **Compute services** are services exposing methods "backed" by Fusion's version of "computed observables".
+Compute services are responsible for "spawning" parts of the state on-demand.
-* **Replica services** - remote proxies of "computed services".
+* **Replica services** - remote proxies of "compute services".
   They allow clients to consume ("observe") the parts of remote state.
 * And finally, **`IComputed<TOut>` &ndash; a "computed observable" abstraction**, that's in some ways similar to the one you can find in Knockout, MobX, or Vue.js,